What’s in this Episode?

 Hey, Jonathan, it’s great to be with you.
 And thanks for having me on your podcast.

 Yeah, absolutely.
 Well, we’re really excited to share this with our listeners and our viewers.
 You wrote the book, New Normal.
 Tell us a little bit about how this book came about and why you wrote it.

 John Lindell 0:31

-You know, I mean, as a pastor, now, being a lead pastor, for 37 years, I’ve watched people experience the blessing of God, and live in it.
-And yet, watching people, it’s become obvious to me through the years that what a lot of people do is they have sporadic seasons of blessing.
+You know, I mean, as a pastor, now, being a lead pastor, for 37 years, I’ve watched people and you want a, as a Pastor, you want to see people experience the blessing of God, and to live in it.
+And yet, in watching people, it’s become obvious to me through the years that what a lot of people do is they have sporadic seasons of blessing.
 They have times when they when they feel like God is moving in their life, but they don’t really live in the land of blessing.
 And when you read the Bible, it’s obvious that God wants to continually be at work in our life.
 He wants to continually do good things for his people.
 But what does it take to position ourselves that way?
 Because God’s blessings are not automatic.

 John Lindell 1:11

 And at the same time, they’re not random.
 It’s not a matter of, you know, he blesses some doesn’t bless others.
 God is looking for people where he can show himself powerful.
 And so this book really comes as a way of saying to, first of all, the people of James River, God wants to bless you and God wants to do things in your life you couldn’t begin to believe or imagine, but if you will seek Him, and you’ll walk close to him, he has a new normal for you.
 And so it’s been exciting as a pastor to preach it to the people and to watch what God is doing in their life.